Externships - Around the Corner, Around the Globe

 - Allow students to study the practice of law and public policy

 - Foster students’ ability to perform discrete legal tasks

 - Enable students to gain practical experience in area of law in which the student might wish to practice after graduation.

-The Public Interest Externship Program at SLS is managed by Jory Steele, Director of Pro Bono and Externship Programs at the Levin Center for Public Service and Public Interest Law.
-Students who wish to do an externship must schedule either an in-person or phone meeting with Jory Steele in advance of applying for an externship, and preferably before choosing the place they wish to extern.
+The Public Interest Externship Program at SLS is managed by the Director of Pro Bono and Externship Programs at the Levin Center for Public Service and Public Interest Law.
+The Levin Center is in the process of hiring a new director.
+In the interim, students who wish to do an externship must schedule either an in-person or phone meeting with the Anna Wang in advance of applying for an externship, and preferably before choosing the place they wish to extern.
 The on-line application can be found here and is due by the advertised deadline, usually one quarter in advance.